fromholdio/silverstripe-colorpalette/README.md

 Forked from heyday/silverstripe-colorpalette, applying PRs and fresh styling.
 2.x branch is compatible as a direct replacement of the original repo's 2.x branch.

+**As of 3.2.0, this module now contains a React component, enabling compatibility for the field with Elemental inline forms.**

 The active 3.x branch diverges from the original with additional features and breaking changes:
 - Provide text labels per color and have them displayed to users
 - Set a full CSS background declaration per color rather than just a hex value (allowing for gradients/images/etc)